elixir-geolix/geolix/README.md

 ### Custom Adapters

-If you need a different database or have other special needs for lookups you can write your own adapter.
-The only requirement is the usage of the `Geolix.Adapter` behaviour.

-As a starting point you can take a close look at the aforementioned `Geolix.Adapter.Fake` implementation.
+Adapters are expected to adhere to the `Geolix.Adapter` behaviour.
+As a starting point for writing a custom adapter you can look at the packaged `Geolix.Adapter.Fake`.

 ## Database Loading